gamkedo-la/solo-practice-sandbox-js_only/gureito_ferunando/prototypes/plan.md

   * activates after a delay
   * accelerates over time

-## maybe not really needed after all
+## optional points i want to see

 * player shoots
 * structures have HP according to their sturdiness
 * structures damage colliders according to their sturdiness

+* anti-air
-* anti-air: moves sideways, fragile, aggressive downstream, non-aggressive upstream
+  * moves sideways, fragile, aggressive downstream, non-aggressive upstream
   * tracks plane and predicts path
   * drops ammo

 * time vaults teleport after a while

-## questions
+## questions i woul like answered

 * does player accelerating move them to the bottom of the screen and slowing down move them to the middle of the screen confuses?
 * does player sideways movement reduces velocity?